 Eclipse Company Town Today

 The town is comprised of twelve company houses, one shotgun house and the Company Store.
 In 1999, five houses (including the shotgun house) were moved from the top of the hill above Johnson Road to the camp area.
 This is the only area of the company town to survive.
 The houses are currently home to several types of businesses, as well as residences.
-The restoration of the former company store was completed in 2008 and now serves as a restaurant and events center known as Kiser’s Barbeque at Eclipse.
+The restoration of the former company store was completed in 2008 and now serves as a restaurant and events center known as Eclipse Company Store.

-Eclipse Company Town is proud to be part of the Little Cities of Black Diamonds and on the National Register of Historic Places as designated by the US Department of the Interior and the Ohio Historical Society.
+Eclipse Company Town is proud to be part of the Little Cities of Black Diamonds; as well as on the National Register of Historic Places as designated by the US Department of the Interior and the Ohio Historical Society.